 An award has been endowed by family, friends, and colleagues in memory of Matthew Yip, BASc '15.
-The award is offered to an outstanding graduate student in the Master of Social Work program in the School of Social Work in the Faculty of Health and Social Development at The University of British Columbia, Okanagan campus and is based upon a combination of academic achievement and excellence in a field education practicum which focuses on mental-health issues.
+The award is offered to an outstanding graduate student in the Master of Social Work program in the Faculty of Health and Social Development at The University of British Columbia, Okanagan campus and is based upon a combination of academic achievement and excellence in a field education practicum which focuses on mental-health issues.
 Preference is given to students whose studies focus on depression, anxiety, and suicide.

-The recipient of this award is selected on the recommendation of the School's Awards Committee, in consultation with the Field Education Office.
-The Committee submits the final recommendation to the College of Graduate Studies at the end of April.
+The recipient of this award is selected on the recommendation of the School's Awards Committee, in consultation with the Field Education Office and submitted to the College of Graduate Studies in April.